These Mariners just won’t quit, and it’s got them — and this city — knocking on the postseason’s door

 Perhaps the Mariners still fall short of a playoff berth.
 Perhaps the two-decades playoff drought lives on until next year.

-But this team deserves a hat-tip no matter.
-They’ve gotten this whole city to believe.
+But this team deserves a hat tip no matter.
+It has gotten this whole city to believe.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.